-VII.
-Conclusion
+VII Conclusion

-It is essential for electricity suppliers, market regulators, and policymakers to understand how electricity consumption responds to price changes.
-For example, accurately predicting the long-run effect of a carbon tax on electricity consumption (and any accompanying emissions) requires a good estimate of the long-run price elasticity of demand.
-Few reliable estimates of this important parameter exist because electricity price changes are often endogenous, short-lived, small, or unnoticed.
-Our study provides the first quasi-experimental estimate of the two-year price elasticity of demand for residential electricity.
-We find that it is more than double the short-run (six-month) elasticity, although it is still inelastic.
-In addition, our longrun projections suggest that it takes ten years for consumers to fully respond, which implies that consumer behavior may depend upon price changes that occurred up to ten years ago.
+Electricity suppliers, market regulators, and policymakers all need to understand how electricity consumption responds to changes in price.
+For example, accurately predicting the long-run effect of a carbon tax on electricity consumption (and its accompanying emissions) requires a good estimate of the long-run price elasticity of demand.
+However, few reliable estimates of this important parameter exist, because price changes in this market are often endogenous, short-lived, small, or unnoticed.
+Our study provides the first quasiexperimental estimate of the two-year price elasticity of residential electricity demand, and we find that it is more than double the short-run (six-month) elasticity, although it is still inelastic.
+In addition, our long-run projections suggest that it takes ten years for consumers to fully respond, which implies that consumer behavior may depend upon price changes that occurred up to ten years ago.

 There are several possible reasons why our estimated elasticity grows over time.
 It takes time to change habits, such as turning off the lights or turning down the air conditioning when away from home.
-Usage also depends on the energy efficiency of durables such as dishwashers, dryers, and air conditioners, which are purchased infrequently and continuously replaced within a population.
-Some consumers may need time to learn that the electricity price has changed, especially if the benefit of tracking price changes is small relative to the cost of paying attention.
-Whatever the underlying mechanism, our results underscore the importance of identifying settings that accurately capture longer-run responses to price changes, as short-run data may cause the researcher to significantly underestimate the long-run response.
+Usage also depends on the energy efficiency of durables such as dishwashers, dryers, and air conditioners, which are purchased infrequently and are continuously replaced within a population.
+Some consumers may need time to learn that